-The EORTC is funded through several sources including the EORTC Charitable Trust providing a core grant which is mainly supported by numerous national cancer leagues.
+The EORTC is funded through several sources including the EORTC Cancer Research Fund providing a core grant which is mainly supported by numerous national cancer leagues.

 A core grant from the Fonds Cancer, FOCA (BE), provides support for the EORTC Headquarters staff.

 EORTC Headquarters receives annual grants allocated by BELSPO (the Belgian Federal Science Policy Office) and by the Belgian National Lottery.

 Funding for the Fellowship Program is obtained from several sources including the Vlaamse Liga tegen Kanker, the Dutch Konigin Wilhehmina Fonds Kankerbestrijding, the Schroeder Foundation, the Melvin Seiden Foundation, and the Pfizer Foundation (within the framework of the PROBE Project).
 This funding program is coordinated by the EORTC Cancer Research Fund.

 In addition to support from the EORTC, fellowships for medical doctors are also provided on ongoing basis by the Fonds Cancer / FOCA (Belgium), since 1991.

 In addition, grants for EORTC research projects are received from the European Commission under the 6th and the 7th Framework Programme and the Innovative Medicines Initiative (IMI).

 Clinical studies evaluating new drugs for potential registration or testing innovative therapeutic agents, including some educational projects, are conducted in cooperation with pharmaceutical industry partners.